 Raspberries are among the easiest fruit-bearing plants to grow in Central Texas.
 With the right conditions and following the right advice, you will be rewarded with bountiful red berries to enjoy.

 When to plant Raspberries?

-Raspberry bushes are available in local nurseries twice a year, and they come in two different forms.
-Potted canes are sold in the fall through early winter.
+Raspberry bushes are available in local nurseries twice a year and come in two different forms.
+Potted canes are available for sale in the fall through early winter.
 Bareroot bushes are usually available for springtime planting.
 Plant either one at the corresponding time it is available.

 Can I grow Raspberries from seed?

-Growing raspberries from seed requires a lot of patience.
-Raspberry seeds need a whole season of cold temperature to be able to germinate.
+Growing raspberries from seed requires a lot of patience since they need an entire season of cold temperature to germinate.
 Sow them in seed-starting cells and place them outdoors or in an unheated garage for the whole winter.
-They will germinate once the temperature reaches 55F (12C).
+They will break dormancy once the temperature reaches 55F (12C).
 Treat the seedling like you would any other seedling by keeping them in a well-lit area and well-watered.

-With that said, keep in mind that the raspberry plant grown from seed will take up to 18 months before producing.
+Remember that the raspberry plant grown from seed will take about 18 months before producing.

-Choosing the right Raspberry variety for your area
+Choosing the suitable Raspberry variety for your area

-Before planting anything, always do your homework and research to find the right variety for your specific region.
+Before planting anything, always do your homework and research to find an appropriate type for your specific region.
 Like any other plant, raspberries come in a variety of cultivars.

 How to plant a raspberry plant?

-If you got a bare root raspberry plant, you should plant it in late winter early spring.
+If you got a bare root raspberry plant, you should plant it in late winter or early spring.

 - Remove the root ball from the bag and shake off the excess soil.

-- Place it in a water-filled bucket to rehydrate the roots for a few hours.
+- Place in a water-filled bucket to rehydrate the roots for a few hours.

-- Dig the planting hole slightly bigger than the root ball.
+- Dig the planting hole slightly larger than the root ball.

-- Place the plant in a way the roots would flare-up.
+- Place the plant in a way the roots would flare.

-- Avoid coiling any long roots, cut them shorter instead.
+- Avoid coiling any long roots.
+Instead, trim them shorter.